BradenM/micropy-stubs/README.md

 If a device file is found, it will then download its required modules and stub them.
 The initial info file and device stubs must be added manually.

+Please refer to the [example](./example) directory for more information.

 ## Credits